-The harmonisation of the rules on jurisdiction will greatly simplify procedures by making it possible to determine the court with jurisdiction to deal with the property consequences of registered partnerships on the basis of common rules.
-If courts handling the termination of the partnership or a succession case following the death of one of the partners in application of existing EU legislation have their jurisdiction extended to related proceedings on the property consequences of the partnership, citizens will be able to have the same court dealing with all aspects of their situation.
+The harmonisation of the rules on jurisdiction will greatly simplify procedures by making it possible to determine the court with jurisdiction over a matrimonial property case on the basis of common rules.
+If courts seised with divorce proceedings, legal separation, annulment of the marriage or a succession case following the death of one of the spouses in application of existing EU legislation have their jurisdiction extended to related matrimonial property regime proceedings, citizens will be able to have the same court deal with all aspects of their situation.